 - There will be memcached.exe file in the unzipped folder.

-- Open a command prompt ( as administrator).
+- Open a command prompt ( as administrator, otherwise service may fail to install).

 - Run below CMD command